5 tips for choosing the best video interview software

 Pay per interview?
 Per job?
 Per active job? or simply an unlimited-usage model?

-Which pricing model is the right model for you?
+Which pricing model of video interview software is the right model for you?

 My goodness… some providers make it absolutely impossible to work it out!
-And so you’re always open to go over the limit and get hit with expensive penalties – please watch out for that and analyse the pricing model really well before you commit!
+And they also make it so you’re always open to going over the limit and get hit with expensive penalties.
+Please watch out for that and analyse the pricing model really well before you commit!